Meditation and Satsanga

 Do you have these questions: "What is meditation?
 How to meditate?
 How to sit?
 How to reduce stress with meditation?
 Why is my mind racing?
 How to overcome difficulties in meditation?
 Why I can't progress after 20 years of meditation?"

 Then this course will benefit you greatly and train you to meditate.

 Included in the course are pranayama (meditative breathing) and the practice of sitting for meditation.

 Course taught by Maheshvara Caitanya with corrections of sitting posture and pranayama techniques.

 Please wear loose fitting and natural fibre clothing which cover the whole body, such as a simple white t-shirt and loose comfortable full length trousers to enable maximum movement and coolness.
 Not Lycra, leggings and leotards.

 Please leave your shoes in the entrance hall and do not wear it into rooms.

 Only £ 60 for the whole course.
-Please book here and login to your bank to pay online by the 18th of May to secure your place.
-Refunds are not given if students discontinue their course.
+Please book here if you haven't fill in the form before and login to your bank to pay online 1 week prior to commencement to secure your place.
+Refunds are not given if students discontinue their course after commencement.

 Payable to: UCYL Trust